JuliaIO/Formatting.jl/README.md

 ```
 ### Speed

-`sprintf1`: Speed penalty is about 20% for floating point and 30% for integers.
+`cfmt`: Speed penalty is about 20% for floating point and 30% for integers.

 If the formatter is stored and used instead (see the example using `generate_formatter` above),
 the speed penalty reduces to 10% for floating point and 15% for integers.